h3llk4t3/autoScript/README.md

  \__,_|\__,_|\__\___/____/ \___|_|  |_| .__/ \__|
                                       |_|

-autoScript takes kali linux network attacks, griefing attacks, password cracking and automates it into one easy to use program.
+autoScript takes common WiFi attacks and automates it into one easy to use program.
 To install please run...

 chmod +x install && ./install

-...to install all the required dependancys.

-if you have any questions or suggestions about autoScript please feel free to contact me at tree.autoScript@gmail.com
+...to install all the required dependancys. if you have any questions or suggestions about autoScript please feel free to contact me at tree.autoScript@gmail.com